How to stop Binge Eating with these 9 helpful steps

 6. Practise mindfulness

 Mindfulness is where you are fully present in what you are doing.
-You are aware of your behaviours, emotions and thoughts on what you are doing.
+You are aware of your behaviours, emotions and thoughts.

 Studies have shown that mindfulness meditation can decrease the frequency of Binge Eating and has many health benefits such as relieving stress and lowering blood pressure.